abhijeetbehera97/Collision-Risk-Assessment-of-Tractor-Semitrailer/README.md

 # Collision Risk Assessment for Tractor-Semitrailer Vehicles

 ## Overview
-This repository provides the data and code for assessing collision risk for tractor-semitrailer vehicles using two-dimensional time-to-collision (TTC).
+This repository provides the data and code for assessing collision risk for tractor-semitrailer vehicles using two-dimensional time-to-collision.

 ## Data Description
 The `Simulation data` folder contains 30 `.csv` files, with 15 rear-end and 15 sideswipe collision scenarios.
 The files are named, for example, `vehicle_dataLateral_11_c0`.
 Here: